 (M) retrieving, evaluating, utilizing, and managing data and professional resources;

 (N) using clinical data to optimize therapeutic drug regimens;

 (P) documenting interventions and evaluating pharmaceutical care outcomes;

 (Q) integrating pharmacy practice within healthcare environments;

 (R) integrating national standards for the quality of healthcare; and

 (S) conducting outcomes and other research.

-(B) the application shall be denied; or
+(B) deny the application; or

 (c) Annual Renewal.

-(A) verifying a current Pharmacist license;
+(A) verifying that the CPP holds a current Pharmacist license;

 (B) submitting the renewal fee as specified in Subparagraph (j)(2) of this Rule;